Max-i Fieldbus

 • The signal integrity does not depend on termination resistors and is therefore usually not destroyd in case of a line break, and busses may be connected and disconnected at any time.
 This may for example be very useful for trucks and trailers and connected train sets.

-• Since there are no termination resistors, it is possible to utilize reflected wave switching to enable long distance communication on thin cables or make it possible to have a very large number of devices on the same bus such as a sensors and indicator for each parking bay in a car park.
+• Since there are no termination resistors, it is possible to utilize reflected wave switching at a reduced speed to enable long distance communication on thin communication lines up to 20 km, make it possibe to use free topology instead of a trunk line and make it possible with a very large number of devices (high capacitive load) on the same bus such as a sensor and indicator for each parking bay in a car park.
+Other fieldbus systems (without the unique voltage clamps of Max-i) must either be designed for high-speed communication on a trunk line like CAN or very low speed communication with free topology like DALI and can't do both.

 • It uses the very efficient publisher-subscriber model, where it is the various values, which have an address/identifier, not the various devices.
 There are many very important benefits of this: